- Food and Cooking»

-Easy and Delicious Bread Recipe using Yellow Squash and Walnuts
+Easy and Delicious Yellow Squash Bread Recipe with Walnuts

 If a person were blindfolded and were served yellow squash or zucchini prepared in any number of manners, I seriously doubt that any flavor difference could be detected.
 They are both very mild flavored vegetables and can be used in any number of dishes from savory to sweet.

 It is for this reason that I generally purchase whichever squash happens to be the least expensive when I am shopping for vegetables.

 There is a 99 cent store in our Houston neighborhood and quite often I check out their vegetables prior to going to the larger grocery stores.
 Depending upon what has been delivered on that particular day oftentimes great bargains can be found there.
 As an example normally in the "regular" grocery stores a red pepper is normally sold for over $1.00.
 At the 99 cent store, we can generally always find red or yellow peppers at a price of two or even three for 99 cents.

 On our latest shopping trip, we found fantastic bargains on peppers, eggplants, cauliflower, the yellow squash and more.
 Thus instead of making a zucchini bread I substituted the yellow squash instead and will share that recipe with you readers.
 Feel free to use either type of squash for this easy bread recipe.

 My Mother's Old Recipe Box